12 Bear Safety Tips • How To Hike In Bear Country

 Bear Spray Is Not A Deterrent

 This has to be said because a mistake is made every year, but the bear spray is not like insect repellent.
 Do not spray it on yourself.
 It is a powerful pepper spray.
-Anyone who has sprayed the repellent or accidentally discharged it can attest to how powerful and painful the product can be on the skin and eyes.
+Anyone who has sprayed or accidentally discharged the repellent can attest to how powerful and painful the product can be on the skin and eyes.

 Food For Day Hikes